 - Individuals who are not permanent legal residents of the United States

-- Individuals who have previously been convicted of a domestic assault charge
+- Individuals previously convicted of a domestic assault charge

-- Individuals who have been accused of committing a domestic assault and who have had a restraining order issued against them by a judge
+- Individuals accused of committing domestic assault and who have had a restraining order issued against them by a judge

-- Individuals who have received an honorable discharge from the United States Armed Forces
+- Individuals who received a dishonorable discharge from the United States Armed Forces

 - Individuals who are deemed fugitives from justice

-- Individuals who reside in a mental institution or another facility that is reserved for mentally ill persons
+- Individuals who reside in a mental institution or another facility reserved for mentally ill persons

 - Individuals whom a court has determined to be mentally ill